billthefarmer/gurgle/README.md

 ## Guess those words
 Tap letters on the keyboard to enter a guess.
 Use the **Back** key to backspace.
 When you have finished a guess, tap the **Enter** key.
-If you have guessed the word correctly, tap the **Gurgle** icon for the definition of the word.
+If you have guessed the word correctly, tap it for it's definition.

 ## Display colours
 Letters which are in the word but in the wrong place will turn